 There are many paradoxes around our grief - many things we think we “should" be doing and feeling when we experience any type of loss, especially if these losses are compounded and come to us in multiple “waves".
 Loss changes us.
 The goal is not to go back to the life we had, but to integrate the loss and move into the future with a renewed hope.
 With a certificate in Death & Grief Studies, Amy DiSanto can help you sort through your experience and learn to live life again.

 Loss provides an opportunity to take inventory of our lives, to reconsider priorities, and to determine new directions.

 Transitions: Grief, Loss & Change

-Week 2: Understanding Your Unique Experience Loss and grief are unique to each of us.
 There is no particular “formula” for healing.
-This week we’ll explore the key components that make up the experience of loss and your particular needs.
+Your experience of grief is unique to you.
 Was your experience sudden or prolonged?
-Was it recent or long ago?
+Is it recent or long ago?
 Your gender, age, religious beliefs, and other factors all affect your experience.
-These will be explored in depth to give you a greater understanding of your experience and taking you out of the swirl of grief.
+These will be explored in depth to give you a greater understanding of your experience, taking you out of the swirl of grief.

 Amy DiSanto has over 30 years experience as a Certified Spiritual Director and Group Facilitator.
 She has most recently studied under Dr. Alan Wolfelt at the Center For Loss and Transformation with a Certificate in Death & Grief Studies.
 Amy offers one-on-one Spiritual Direction counseling in person in Jackson WY, and online around the world.